-Built in the mid 18th century, Moore Hall possesses a sense of finesse and formal proportion rare in that period in Chester County.
-While Georgian in style, Federal and Colonial Revival architectural style influenced later renovations.
+Built-in the mid-18th century, Moore Hall possesses a sense of finesse and formal proportion rare in that period in Chester County.
+While Georgian in style, the Federal and Colonial Revival architectural style influenced later renovations.

 The field stone house is two and a half stories in height, 5 bays across and three bays deep at the gable ends.
 In plan, it consists of a deep center hall flanked by two rooms on each side, with a kitchen wing to the west.

-The doors on the south and west elevations of the main section are paneled with rectangular transoms above which are characteristic of the Early Georgian architecture.
-The freestanding portico with Ionic columns and pilasters is not original and believed added in a 20th century restoration.
+The doors on the south and west elevations of the main section are paneled with rectangular transoms above which are characteristic of Early Georgian architecture.
+The freestanding portico with Ionic columns and pilasters is not original and is added in a 20th-century restoration.

 The interior detailing is very fine and largely original.
-There are chair rails, wide board flooring and doorways with earred architraves.
+There are chair rails, wide board flooring, and doorways with eared architraves.
 Two Doric reeded columns are in the hall and the stairway has scrolled risers.
-There is a carved marble fireplace flanked by arched doorways with shell motif keyblocks.
+There is a carved marble fireplace flanked by arched doorways with shell motif key blocks.

 Alterations include transforming two small rooms into one large room and adding a one-story porch the full length of the south evaluation.
 An 1890 view shows the house covered with stucco which is one gone.
 The 1930s sun porch was added to the east elevation.